-TC Transcontinental's activities are exposed to economic cycles and difficult market conditions, as a significant portion of its revenue depends, directly or indirectly, on spending by advertisers.
-Global economic conditions, changes in consumers' buying habits and significant structural changes, in particular the consolidation in some industries and the adoption of digital platforms, also affect the industries of our main customers, which could have an adverse impact on the products offered by TC Transcontinental.
-TC Transcontinental operates in many countries, and the economic risks specific to each country may also have an impact on our results of operations.
-However, we believe that we mitigate this risk through the very composition of our operations, since a substantial segment of our customer base operates in less cyclical markets, such as food.
-In addition, as TC Transcontinental is a leader in its markets, we believe we can limit our exposure to economic cycles without, however, eliminating their adverse impact or magnitude.
+TC Transcontinental's activities are exposed to economic cycles and difficult market conditions as a significant portion of its printing revenues depends, directly or indirectly, on spending by advertisers.
+Global economic conditions, changes in consumers' buying habits and significant structural changes, in particular the consolidation in some industries and the adoption of digital platforms, also affect the industries of TC Transcontinental's main customers, which could have an adverse impact on the products it offers.
+TC Transcontinental operates in many countries, and the economic risks specific to each country may have an impact on results of operations.
+In addition, the COVID-19 crisis could lead to a recession in many countries, in particular those where TC Transcontinental operates.
+A future recession could exert pressure on TC Transcontinental's investment activities, its customers as well as product demand by its customers.
+These items would have an adverse impact on TC Transcontinental's earnings.